bvjsci/bvjsci/README.md

 - 👋 Hi, I’m @bvjsci
-- 👀 I’m interested in Science/Tech - STEM
+- 👀 I’m interested in Science/Tech - STEM.
-- 🌱 I’m currently learning All Subjects
+- 🌱 I’m currently learning All Subjects.
-- 💞️ I’m looking to collaborate on Basic Projects
+- 💞️ I’m looking to collaborate on Basic Projects.
 - 📫 How to reach me contactus@bvjsci.org

 <!---